 Consultation roles and responsibilities

-Everyone in the community can contribute to conversations about changes in schools by participating in consultations led by their Board of Trustees.
+Everyone in the community can contribute to conversations about changes in schools by participating in consultations led by their board.

-If a change is needed, the feedback gathered from communities by Boards of Trustees through engagement and consultation helps inform decisions.
+The feedback gathered from communities by boards through engagement and consultation helps inform decisions about changes.

-Whatever the issue or response, when making decisions, the Ministry and the Minister always want what’s best for all local students, and all local schools.
-Consideration of all current and future students is central to decision making.
+Whatever the issue or response, when making decisions, the Ministry and the Minister always consider what is best for all local students, and all local schools, both currently and in the future.